Meat inspection procedures: incisions, information, and health marks

 - on meat inspection – to limit post-mortem inspections using incisions and palpations to those relevant to the abnormalities found, to reduce the possibility of cross-contamination

-- on food chain information – to extend the obligation to make available certain information to also include cases of emergency slaughter and slaughter on farm
+- on food chain information – to extend the obligation to make available certain information to include cases of emergency slaughter and slaughter on farm, and to extend information requirements for slaughterhouses to include game-handling establishments

 - on health marks – to extend the requirements currently in place for slaughterhouses to include game-handling establishments.